Scarlywebs/scarlywebs/README.md

-⚞ ## Hi, My name is Scarlett Rivera ⚟
+## ⚞ Hi, My name is Scarlett Rivera ⚟
 I'm from the United States, I love designing and creating websites.
-I'm a UI/UX designer/ developer currently working on WordPress and making websites.
+I'm a UI/UX designer/ developer currently working on making websites on Wordpress.
 If you like to get to know more about me and my work please check out my portfolio below.
-### Graphic Designer | UI/UX Designer | Front End Web Developer
+#### Graphic Designer | UI/UX Designer | Front End Web Developer

 ✦ I'm based in the United States
 ✦ See my portfolio at [SapphireBlueDesigns](http://https://sapphirebluedesigns.com/)
 ✦ You can contact me at [Scarlydesigns@gmail.com](mailto:Scarlydesigns@gmail.com)

-### Skills: HTML / CSS / Javascript / SCSS / WordPress / Figma
+#### Skills: HTML / CSS / Javascript / SCSS / WordPress / Figma

 ### Socials